jakobrichert/EkkoTakeHome/readme.md

 # The tasks

 We have created a bit of functionality so you have something to work from.
-It is now your tasks to add the following functionality.
+It is now up to you to add the following functionality.
 You will need to add new apis and integrate them with the react app:

 - [ ] The database comes with a list of users.
 Replace the dummy users in app.jsx with the actual users from the database

 - [ ] Make the form work, so users can be added with the form

-- [ ] Make edit work the individual users (you can use the same form in the top to edit the users if you want)
+- [ ] Make edit work for individual users (you can use the same form in the top to edit the users if you want)

 - [ ] Make delete work

+- [ ] When adding a new user, make sure the list updates

 ## 💡 Ideas for additional tasks